-- ASB 591 Professionalism (This course is required of all students pursuing a PhD in Anthropology in SHESC and should be taken in the fall semester of their first year.) - One Quantitative Methods course (Course options include BIO 415 Biometry, ASM 598 Introduction to Computer Programming and the SAS Language, and ASM 565 Quantitative and Formal Methods in Archaeology, among others.) - ASM 597 Proposal Writing (This course is to be taken after field statement approval to develop an NSF-style dissertation proposal.)
+- ASB 591 Professionalism (This course is required of all students pursuing a PhD in Anthropology in SHESC and should be taken in the Fall and Spring semester of their first year.) - One Quantitative Methods course (Course options include BIO 415 Biometry, ASM 598 Introduction to Computer Programming and the SAS Language, and ASM 565 Quantitative and Formal Methods in Archaeology, among others.) - A Proposal Writing course (SHESC offers ASM 597-Proposal Writing each Fall semester.
+This course is to be taken after field statement approval to develop an NSF-style dissertation proposal.
+Students, in consultation with their advisor, can choose to take any other Proposal Writing course offered in ASU that fits their needs.)